GitPolyakoff/chatbot-truckersmp/README.md

 ---

 ## 📌 Notes

 - Answers from GPT are short (1–2 sentences), because game chat has limited space.

 - The bot only works while the log file is updating (so you must be in TruckersMP).

+- The app automatically saves the API key and banned words path on first launch for future use.

 ---